-Method of Instruction
+Method of Instruction - Asynchronous Online Presentation

-This course is an online synchronously delivered course using the Zoom platform, and will be utilizing resources available through Blackboard and the instructor's website, to which Blackboard is linked.
-Each lecture/module has a Learning Guide that will help guide the student through the lecture, videos, animations, and other media under consideration for any particular lecture/module.
-Also available is a Lecture Outline that provides structures to the course content, and is an aid toward preparation for assessment exams.
-Archived videos of the lectures are also provided that will allow for review of course content material presented in the online lecture setting.
+This course is delivered asynchronously online, and will be utilizing resources available through Blackboard and the instructor's website, to which Blackboard is linked.
+The course curricula are divided up into modules.
+With few exceptions, each lecture/module has a:

+- Learning Guide that will guide the student through the lecture, videos, animations, and other media under consideration. - Lecture Outline that provides structure to the course content, focuses on preparing the student for assessment exams, and includes space for note-taking.
+In addition, - Handouts Additional handouts are provided as needed where support may be needed - Video Support Archived Videos of the lectures/modules provide instructional delivery in an online lecture setting.
 Both the lecture outlines and the video support page can be found online.
+In the videos, I will walk you through everything!

-Exams are given on a lecture by lecture basis and should be completed before beginning the next lecture sequence.
-These exams will cover material covered on the outlines, handouts, as well as on the videos.
-The exams are noncumulative, but any particular lecture topic assumes a working knowledge of previous lecture topics.
+- Image Bank for each module there is an image bank with photos, illustrations, and powerpoints that may be used as needed by the student. - Laboratory As anatomy and Physiology is a laboratory course, special links are provided to laboratory material, videos and photographs, and guides. - Exams are given on a lecture by lecture basis and should be completed before beginning the next lecture sequence.
+These exams will cover the material covered in the outlines, handouts, and videos.
+The exams are noncumulative, but any lecture topic assumes a working knowledge of previous lecture topics.

-For additional details of the module week, see "Course Walkthrough (or Instructional Rhythm) in the Getting Started folder on Blackboard
+For additional details of the module week, see "Course Walkthrough (or Instructional Rhythm) in the Getting Started folder on Blackboard.